Cupra Born Review

 -

 If you think the Cupra Born looks a little bit familiar then you'd be right.
-It's the Spanish sister to Volkswagen's ID.3 and adds more flair to the styling, is sharper to drive and is cheaper to buy.
+It's the Spanish sister to Volkswagen's ID.3 and adds more flair to the styling, is sharper to drive and yet costs a similar amount.
 It's one of the sportiest electric hatchbacks you can buy right now, but it's also got great range at a good price.
+We love it!

 ADVERTISEMENT